By: Rachel Neifeld, RD, CDN

-Research is finding, though, that soluble fiber, in particular, may be the type we should focus when it comes to preventing type 2 diabetes.
+Research is finding, though, that soluble fiber, in particular, may be the type we should focus on when it comes to preventing type 2 diabetes.
 Studies have shown that the soluble fibers barley or oat beta-glucans, guar, and psyllium have been shown to significantly decrease blood glucose and insulin response after eating.
 These soluble fibers are found in bars, beverages, bread, cereals, pasta, and crackers.

 This is good news for women at risk of developing gestational diabetes.
 Risk factors include having a family history of type 2 diabetes, having had gestational diabetes in a previous pregnancy, and being overweight.
-Women can significantly reduce risk not only eating the total recommended amount of fiber each day, but also making sure to include the soluble form in each meal.
+Women can significantly reduce risk not only by eating the total recommended amount of fiber each day, but also by making sure to include the soluble form in each meal.
 Ongoing research supports that this may improve glucose metabolism and enhance insulin sensitivity.